-and produces a synthesizable hardware description of the corresponding dataflow circuit.
-The first two steps of the flow, analysis and elaboration, preprocess the C files by prechecking code correctness, adding metainformation, and formatting it for the rest of the flow.
-The synthesis step relies on the LLVM framework [40]: the clang frontend parses the C/C++ program and produces an SSA intermediate representation (LLVM IR), which is then optimized using standard LLVM transformation and analysis passes.
+analysis and elaboration preprocess the C files by prechecking code correctness, adding metainformation, and formatting it for the rest of the flow.
+The synthesis step relies on the LLVM framework [39]: the clang frontend parses the C/C++ program and produces an SSA intermediate representation (LLVM IR), which is then optimized using standard LLVM transformation and analysis passes.
 The optimized IR is then given as input to a set of our custom passes.
-The main pass adds dataflow units from Section III-A, following the transformations described in Sections III-B, III-C, and III-D to produce a functionally correct dataflow circuit; additional passes perform analysis and optimizations (e.g., memory access analysis to create the memory interfaces from Section V).
-The output is a dataflow graph in the form of a DOT netlist.
-This netlist is then provided to the optimizer-it uses a MILP solver [22] to find the optimal buffer placement and sizes for a user-defined clock period constraint, as indicated in Section IV.
+The main pass adds dataflow units from Section III-A, following the transformations described in Sections III-B-III-D to produce a functionally correct dataflow circuit; additional passes perform analysis and optimizations (e.g., memory access analysis to create the memory interfaces from Section V).
+The output is a DFG in the form of a DOT netlist.
+This netlist is then provided to the optimizer-it uses a MILP solver [22] to find the optimal buffer placement and sizes for a userdefined CP constraint, as indicated in Section IV.
 This step produces an optimized DOT netlist.
 Finally, the DOT describing the dataflow circuit is converted into a VHDL netlist of dataflow units.
 This netlist, in conjunction with a predefined library of dataflow units, can be synthesized and implemented on an FPGA.
-The generated circuit is packaged as an IP and integrated as a hardware accelerator into a heterogeneous FPGA design which includes a soft or hard CPU core and communicates through an AXI interface.
+The generated circuit is packaged as an IP and integrated as a hardware accelerator into a heterogeneous FPGA design, which includes a soft or hard CPU core and communicates through an AXI interface.
 Dynamatic currently targets Xilinx and Intel FPGAs; our component library is easily extensible to target other platforms.
 Thanks to their flexible handshake logic, dataflow circuits can easily adapt their execution to units with different timing properties; yet, their timing may impact circuit performance and, therefore, must be considered by our performance optimization model.
 Hence, we characterize each unit in our unit library with its latency, II, and critical path (determined based on static timing analysis of the unit); based on the target FPGA, we choose the units to employ in the circuit and include the corresponding timing values in our performance optimizer.